debbdeb/drugsideeffect/README.md

 ## Disclaimer

-This package is intended strictly for **educational and research purposes only**.
-It does **not provide medical advice, diagnosis, or treatment**.
+DrugSideEffect is intended solely for educational and research purposes.
+It is not a medical device and does not provide medical advice, diagnosis, or treatment.
+Results produced by this software should not be used for clinical decision-making.
-Do not use it as a substitute for professional healthcare guidance.
 Always consult a qualified healthcare professional for medical concerns.

 ---